Integralist/Blog-Posts/Host-Methods-vs-Native-Methods.md

 Host Methods vs Native Methods
 ==============================

-This was intended as a short (I failed) and overly simplified (I likely succeeded) post about Host methods and Native methods:
+This was intended as a short and overly simplified post about Host methods and Native methods:

 * What they are?
 * How to detect them?